eriksencosta/math-percentage/README.md

 value * roundsFloor // 14.73
 ```

 The rounding mode to use is defined by one of `RoundingMode` enum values.
-If you need to use `HALF_UP`, just pass the
+If you need to use `HALF_EVEN`, just pass the
 number of desired decimal places:

 ```kotlin